Soderbergh says tired of making "important movies"

 TAKING TALENT TO TV

-Soderbergh, 49, said he likes all types of films but favors movies with ambiguous characters or those stories that explore darker themes.
-Like many adults, he said he finds more of those tales being told on TV these days than in movie theaters where comic book films like "The Avengers" win the box office.
+Soderbergh, 49, said he likes all types of films but favours movies with ambiguous characters or those stories that explore darker themes.
+Like many adults, he said he finds more of those tales being told on TV these days than in movie theatres where comic book films like "The Avengers" win the box office.

 "I'm watching more TV now than I am watching movies," he admitted.
 "As a viewer, I feel like I'm being catered to more in long-form TV than I am in films."